-The Company's Board performance evaluation processes include full Board self-assessment and peer director evaluation using formal questionnaires and performance measures benchmarked against best practices.
+The Company adopts best practices of good corporate governance for its Board performance evaluation processes which include full Board self-assessment and peer director evaluation using formal questionnaires as benchmarked against best practices.
 The Board annually conducts a formal review of the CEO's performance based on key result areas and performance goals.
+Board Directors subjected themselves to formal self-assessments of their skills and expertise, and identification of training areas of interest to enhance their qualifications and effectiveness as Directors.

-The Board Committees annually conduct a review of the effectiveness of the Committees' performance using self-assessment questionnaires as benchmarked against best practices, raise and discuss recommended action steps.
-Furthermore, the Audit Committee solicits feedback from Executive Management to affirm and/or improve its Committee performance.
+The Board Committees annually conduct a review of the effectiveness of the Committees' performance using self-assessment questionnaires as benchmarked against best practices, raise and discuss recommended steps for future action.
+Moreover, the Audit Committee solicits feedback from Executive Management to affirm and/or improve its Committee performance.